RicardMontfort90/The-Force/README.md

 spacecraft and shoot... but...
 Do you can really shoot another one?
 Your moral code say no, but you have some feelings that say another things...

-/If you kill a cockroach you are a hero.
-If you kill a butterfly you are bad.
-Morality has aesthetic standards/
+If you crush a cockroach, you're a hero.
+If you crush a beautiful butterfly, you're a villain.
+Morals have aesthetic criteria.

 - Friedrich Nietzsche

-/The greatest victory is that which requires no battle/
+The greatest victory is that which requires no battle.

 - Sun Tzu, The Art of War